Annkyotou/Matlab-programing/README.md

 # Matlab-programing
 A program to perform calculations in Matlab.
-Producted by Annkyotou
+Product by Annkyotou
-2022.1.30 in kitakyushu Japan
+2022.1.30 in kitakyushu Japan.
+@all copyrights reserved.